benjaminpope/k2halo/reduced/README.md

 * psi Sgr - a lot of contamination

 #### C8
-* 60 Psc - didn't correctly threshold saturation
+* 60 Psc - didn't correctly threshold saturation - actually fine now
 * 80 Psc - contaminating star at top right
 * WW Psc - contamination at 4:00 at edge

 #### C9
 All stars are extremely contaminated - field is very crowded.
+Deathstar fixes this to some extent.

 #### C10
 * HD 107794 - a bit of contamination at 6:00 at the edge